pieterkdevilliers/audio-filters-heroku/README.md

 # Acknowledgement
 For the styling of this project I ttok inspiration from the colour scheme of the Meantime Anytime IPA beer cans: [Meantime Brweing](https://www.meantimebrewing.com/beers/core-beers/anytime-ipa)
-* Huge thanks to my mentor [Guido Cecilio Garcia Bernal](https://github.com/guidocecilio) guided me throughout this project.
+* Huge thanks to my mentor [Guido Cecilio Garcia Bernal](https://github.com/guidocecilio) who guided me throughout this project.
 * I would like to also thank [Jean de Villiers](https://github.com/PhantomPWR), for allowing me to think out loud and talk at him, when working through any specific coding challenge.
 * A big thank you to the collective brain at [Code Institue](https://codeinstitute.net/), for direction, suggestions and guidance on questions throughout this project